The Best Credit Cards With Travel Insurance for 2023

 • Earn 5,000 Membership Rewards points when spending $1,000 each month for 12 months (60,000 points total)

-• Earn 10,000 points when you spend $4,000 in the first 3 months
+• 10,000 additional points when using a referral link and spending $4,000 in the first 3 months

 • Earn 2 Membership Rewards points per $1 spent on grocery, gas, pharmacy, and travel purchases